The Rock Connection

 The Rock Connection is the twenty-seventh solo studio album by Cliff Richard.
 Released in November 1984 on EMI, the album is a part studio, part compilation album.
 It includes seven studio tracks recorded exclusively for the album, five tracks from the previous year's limited release album Rock 'n' Roll Silver, one previously released single, and one B-side from 1980.

 The album reached number 43 on the UK Albums Chart.
 Two singles were released to promote the album.
-"Shooting from the Heart" was released in October 1984 and only reached number 51 on the UK Singles Chart.
-"Heart User" was released in January 1985 and only reached number 46.
-Most notably, although released almost two years prior, the hit single "She Means Nothing to Me" - a duet with Phil Everly of the Everly Brothers featuring Mark Knopfler - was included.
+"Shooting from the Heart" was released in October 1984 as the lead single, but only reached number 51 on the UK Singles Chart.
+"Heart User" was followed in January 1985 and it only reached number 46.
+However, a remix of the hit single "She Means Nothing to Me" - a duet with Phil Everly of the Everly Brothers featuring Mark Knopfler - was also included although released almost two years prior.
 Originally released in January 1983 and lifted from Phil Everly's self-titled solo album, "She Means Nothing to Me" made it to number 9 on the UK Singles Chart.
+The remix version increased the volume of the vocals and ends with a held note instead of a fade.